Review: Jamestown Revival, more than just a roadhouse band - NewsBreak

 The danger for Jamestown Revival lies in the prospect of fading into background music, the harmonies so sweet and gentle they can be safely ignored.

-There’s no chance of that happening here.
-This is an album of finely-crafted songs built on smart sonic choices, proving once again that music doesn’t have to be loud to be great.
+There's no chance of that happening here.
+This is an album of finely-crafted songs built on smart sonic choices, proving once again that music don't have to be loud to be great.

 Comments / 0